-When submitting a proposal via email, the technical proposal, the cost proposal and the DHSS IT REQUIREMENTS must be saved as separate, clearly labeled PDF documents, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf" (Vendor A is the name of the offeror).
-The maximum size of a single email (including all text and attachments) that can be received by the State is 20mb (megabytes).
-If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20 megabytes; each email must complying with the requirements above.
-Please also include an indication of multiple email submissions (1 of 2, 2 of 2, etc).
+The maximum size of a single email (including all text and attachments) that can be received by the state is 20mb (megabytes).
+If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20 megabytes and each email must comply with the requirements described above.